pluralsight/guides/published/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 - run 'surge' on the terminal, make sure the path is correct, change the domain name of the app to doctalk.surge.sh and hit enter
 - run 'surge --domain https://doctalk.surge.sh' and voila!

 It's deployed!
 Here's my link: https://doctalk.surge.sh/.
+Select a username, tell a friend your usename, and have your friend call you!

-If you've been following along, deploy and test it out with friends!
+If you've been following along with the code, deploy your version and test it out!

 What use-cases can you think of for WebRTC?
 Post them below, along with any comments, feedback, questions, or trouble that you may have regarding this tutorial!